nylas/nylas-ruby/README.md

 ### Authentication

-The Inbox API uses server-side (three-legged) OAuth, and the Ruby gem provides a convenience methods that simplify the OAuth process.
+The Inbox API uses server-side (three-legged) OAuth, and the Ruby gem provides convenience methods that simplify the OAuth process.
 For more information about authenticating with Inbox, visit the [Developer Documentation](https://www.inboxapp.com/docs/gettingstarted-hosted#authenticating).

 **Step 1: Redirect the user to Inbox:**